geopathdev/api_example_docs/Inventory API 2.1/Hourly Impressions.md

 ### Use Case: Updating hourly measures for only updated inventory.

 ##### If you've previously requested hourly measures and stored them locally, you may want to update them after inventory has been re-audited and the measures may have changed.
-In this case a combination of calls will help minimize the total calls needed to get the data.
+In this case using the ```inventory/search``` endpoint will return hourly measures for multiple pieces of inventory.

 ###### Call:
-_Using the```/inventory/spot/id/search``` will limit the results only the spot ids grouped by their frame that match the search criteria.
-This endpoint provides the same search capability in the request as the regular ```inventory/search``` endpoint, and just limits the response.
-In this example, we're providing a narrow date range in the "updated_date_range" search parameter, along with the other search criteria._
+_This call is similar to other ```inventory/search``` calls, but adds the parameter "hourly_measures":true which tells the search that the request wants hourly measures.
+All other search parameters are available which is why the request is able to narrow it down to a specific date range and operator.
+It is important to remember that the hourly measures are still only available for core audiences and one of those audiences must be specified in the "target_segment" parameter._

 ```
 {